Abhishek-Ravishankar/gwsurrogate/README.md

 # Welcome to GWSurrogate! #

-GWSurrogate is an easy to use interface to gravitational wave surrogate models.
+GWSurrogate is an easy-to-use interface to gravitational wave surrogate models.

-Surrogates provide a fast and accurate evaluation mechanism for gravitational waveforms which would otherwise be found through solving differential equations.
+Surrogates provide a fast and accurate evaluation mechanism for gravitational waveforms, which would otherwise be found through solving differential equations.
 These equations must be solved in the ``building" phase, which was performed using other codes.